Retail Sales Consultant Tip: Make The First Sale Of The Day

 Making the first retail sale of the day sets into motion five things…

-- It gives your crew confidence that they can do it.
+It gives your crew confidence that they can do it.

-- It sets the tone for the rest of the crew – they’re expected to sell, not stand around talking.
+It sets the tone for the rest of the crew - they're expected to sell, not stand around talking.

-Now imagine setting a goal to make that first sale of the day.
+Imagine setting a goal to make that first sale of the day.

-How you would feel after you finished that sale?
+How would you feel after you finished that sale?

 You’d be on top of the world.